addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~
-We'll create another environment variable for our Route Table ID, the Route Table ID comes from the results above, under the key **'RouteTableId'**.
+We'll create another environment variable for our Route Table ID, In the output above, find the **'RouteTableId'** key.

 .. code-block::